Marge in Chains

 "Marge in Chains" is the twenty-first and penultimate episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on May 6, 1993.
-In the episode, Marge is arrested for shoplifting after forgetting to pay for an item at the Kwik-E-Mart.
-The family hires attorney Lionel Hutz to defend her at trial, but she is found guilty and sentenced to 30 days imprisonment.
+It originally aired on Fox in the United States on May 6, 1993.
+In the episode, an exhausted Marge is arrested for shoplifting after forgetting to pay for an item at the Kwik-E-Mart.
+The family hires attorney Lionel Hutz to defend her at trial, but she is found guilty and sentenced to 30 days in prison.
 Homer and the rest of the family have trouble coping without Marge.
-The townspeople start a riot when an annual bake sale missing Marge fails to raise enough money for a statue of Abraham Lincoln and they have to settle for a statue of Jimmy Carter.
-Mayor Quimby has Marge released from jail in order to save his career and quell the riot.